jamesr1775/Sorting-Visualiser/Testing.md

 - The carousel navigation works and can be used to go through the tutorial steps and cycle back to the start or vice versa depending on the arrow clicked.
 - The close button closes the modal.
 - The modal tutorial can be reopened by clicking the question mark on the top right of the chart.
-- When the modal closes, an indicator points to the question mark button , to show thats where the tutorial is to reopen it.
+- When the modal closes, an indicator points to the question mark button , to show thats where the tutorial is so they can to reopen it.
 - The indicator disappears after a few seconds.
     <div><br/></div>
     <div align="center">